- How to Create a No Code AI Chat Bot and Publish It

 Step 1: Choosing the Right No-Code AI Chatbot Tool

 The first step is picking the platform where you’ll actually build your chatbot.
 Each tool has its strengths, so let’s break them down.
+Most of them have a free plan you can start with and upgrade to one of the pro plans if needed.

 Wotnot.io

-Wotnot offers a drag and drop interface where you can easily design the chatbot for conversations in form of flowcharts.
+Wotnot offers a drag and drop interface where you can easily design the ai agents for conversations in form of flowcharts.
 It allows you to set rules and you can set responses for some commonly asked questions in your structure.
 Beyond that, you can also integrate GPT to handle unpredictable queries.

 Typebot

-Typebot also allows you to integrate GPT or Claude which can help you answer any questions that might not be very common.
+Typebot also allows you to integrate GPT or Claude, which can help you answer any questions that might not be very common.

 Tidio

-Tidio is known for live chat but now integrates AI automation.
+Tidio is known for live chat, but now integrates AI automation.
 You can create chatbots that answer routine questions and seamlessly pass users to a human agent when needed.
 Tidio has a lot of prebuilt templates for small and large businesses so you might not even need to create things from scratch.

 It is possible to integrate Tidio with Shopify, Wordpress or any other CRMs and make it easy to keep training the bot while also reducing human intervention.